 Concentrated Animal Feeding Operations (CAFO) Water Quality General Permit

-If any of the following statements are true, your CAFO does not qualify for this general permit and must obtain coverage under an individual permit:
+If any of the following statements are true you must obtain coverage under an individual permit:

 - Your CAFO is within one mile of coastal natural resource areas.